 Thank you for considering volunteering at the RAF Museum.
 Our volunteers play a vital role in the smooth-running of the Museum, supporting both front-of-house and behind-the-scenes activities.

-Please use the menu panel to the left to browse our volunteering opportunities by location and to find out more about our available opportunities and how to apply.
+Please use the menu panel to the left to browse the volunteering opportunities currently available, and to apply.

-If you have any questions about any of our roles then please do get in touch with us at firstname.lastname@example.org or you can call us on 020 8358 4828.
+If you have any questions about any of our roles, or have any difficulties with the application process then please do get in touch with us at email@example.com.

 Our purpose is to tell the story of the Royal Air Force through its people and collections.

 - For our visitors, we make our collections and the RAF story relevant and stimulating